Trachycalyptus: Classification

 The genus Trachycalyptus was first described in 1908 by Florentino Ameghino, based on fossil remains found in Pliocene terrains of Argentina.
-The type species is Trachycalyptus chapadmalensis.
+The type species is Trachycalyptus chapalmalensis.
 A Late Miocene species, Trachycalyptus cingulatus, initially ascribed by Florentino Ameghino to another genus, was later tentatively attributed to this genus, although this attribution is still contested.
 It was similar to Trachycalyptoides, from the Late Miocene of Bolivia.